-- The Contingent Income Issuer Callable Yield Notes Linked to the Russell 2000[®] Index, due September 23, 2027 (the "Notes") priced on September 20, 2024 and will issue on September 25, 2024. - Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the performance of the Russell 2000[®] Index (the "Underlying"). - Contingent coupon rate of 8.00% per annum (4.00% semi-annually) payable semi-annually if the closing level of the Underlying on the applicable Observation Date is greater than or equal to 70.00% of its Starting Value, assuming the Notes have not been called. - Beginning on March 25, 2025, callable semi-annually at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if the Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
-At maturity you will also receive a final Contingent Coupon Payment if the closing level of the Underlying on the final Observation Date is greater than or equal to 70.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711DDV1.
+- The Contingent Income Issuer Callable Yield Notes Linked to the Russell 2000[®] Index, due September 23, 2027 (the "Notes") are expected to price on September 20, 2024 and expected to issue on September 25, 2024. - Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the performance of the Russell 2000[®] Index (the "Underlying"). - Contingent coupon rate of 6.85% per annum (3.425% semi-annually) payable semi-annually if the closing level of the Underlying on the applicable Observation Date is greater than or equal to 70.00% of its Starting Value, assuming the Notes have not been called. - Beginning on March 25, 2025, callable semi-annually at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if the Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
+At maturity you will also receive a final Contingent Coupon Payment if the closing level of the Underlying on the final Observation Date is greater than or equal to 70.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711DM41.

-The initial estimated value of the Notes as of the pricing date is \$983.00 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$923.10 and \$963.10 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-9 of this pricing supplement and "Structuring the Notes" on page PS-17 of this pricing supplement for additional information.

 There are important differences between the Notes and a conventional debt security.
-Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-9 of this pricing supplement, page PS-5 of the accompanying product supplement, page PS-6 of the accompanying prospectus.
+Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-9 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-6 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.